SMUR-Python-Bootcamp/Chapter-1-Intro-to-Python-Variables-and-Operators/README.md

 This workshop is designed for anyone new to Python or programming.
 Whether you’re starting completely from scratch or just have a little experience, we’ll guide you through the basics and then move on to powerful tools like **pandas** and **NumPy**.
+The materials can be found in the notebook(ipynb) file.
+Clone this repository or download the ipynb to get started.

 ---